 Millennials are the rising generation of adults born between 1980 and 1995 — 34% of millennials that hold a PhD report to be underemployed while 30% of Millennial MDs are underemployed.
 They are also considered to be the most educated, with almost 79% of them holding at least a bachelor’s degree.

 The above-mentioned interview statistics serve as a guide to help you navigate the interview process better.
+The next time you get invited to an interview for your dream job in law, simply check out some of the ideas in this article.
 From how long an interview should be to how to pick the right dress code and how long you have to make the right first impression.

 However, they should in no way be taken as gospel, and sometimes getting a job can be as easy as being yourself.
 So instead of stressing out and worrying, take a good night's sleep, relax and go get them!